PDF File Security

 Additional security implementations can be used to:

-• identify unique machine information to enable locking of PDF documents to devices, IP address(es) and locations
+• identify unique machine information to enable the locking of PDF documents to devices, IP address(es) and locations

 • store decryption keys securely and prevent them from being shared